alanxoc3/concards/README.md

 The syntax to embed your flashcards is like this:

     You can embed flashcards in any textfile.
 This is text before the flashcards!

     ## group1 GROUP2 group_3
     question1
        answer1 (3 spaces)
     question2
     still question2
        answer1 (3 spaces)

     ## newgroup
     question 3

     question 4
       But this one has an answer.
     ##

     The '##' without a group ends the flashcards.
 So we can continue our text file here.
+But you can also have more cards later in the document!

 <!--
 ## concard_group